NaiNonTH/nons.page/src/archive/index.md

 ## What is this?

-This is the **Archive page**: the page that collects documents from the Devsite that is (about to) shut down and source code from my old websites like Neocities website and the Devsite.
+This is the **Archive page**: the page that collects documents from the Devsite that has already been shut down and source code from my old websites like Neocities website and the Devsite.

 I'll be frank, I feel ashamed for this.
 But hey, it is for the history, at least.